Brinsford is a prison and young offender institution (YOI) in Featherstone, near Wolverhampton, for men aged 18 to 21.

 Just under 600 men live at Brinsford across 5 units.
-Many residents get their own room.
-Residents on the ‘enhanced’ behaviour level can apply to live in unit 5, where rooms include a shower.
+Many prisoners get their own room.
+Prisoners on the ‘enhanced’ behaviour level can apply to live in unit 5, where rooms include a shower.

 Prisoners have access to a gym, sports hall and outdoor pitches and can take part in a varied programme of work and education activities.

-Brinsford also has a diverse, multi-faith chaplaincy team providing support to residents.
+Brinsford also has a diverse, multi-faith chaplaincy team providing support to prisoners.

 Prisoners and staff work together to make sure that everyone at Brinsford takes care of each other and their environment.
 Levels of cleanliness and hygiene are important.

 Brinsford has a prisoner council.
-Representatives attend regular meetings and share information with other residents.
+Representatives attend regular meetings and share information with other prisoners.
 They can also raise issues on their behalf.

 Education and work

-Residents have access to education and training provided by NOVUS.
-A range of academic and vocational courses are provided based on the needs of our residents.
+Prisoners have access to education and training provided by NOVUS.
+A range of academic and vocational courses are provided based on the needs of our prisoners.